 Ph.D.
 Colorado State University, 2003

 Donna L. Lybecker's research interests include the U.S.-Mexico border, environmental politics in the Western U.S. and Latin America, and the framing of political issues.
-Dr. Lybecker has co-author two books, Great Debates in Environmental History with B. Black (2009), and Pathways to Conflict and Cooperation with G. Hastedt and V. Shannon (2011).
+Dr. Lybecker has co-authored two books, Great Debates in Environmental History with B. Black (2009), and Cases in International Relations: Pathways to Conflict and Cooperation with G. Hastedt and V. Shannon (2014).

+Currently Dr. Lybecker serves as Graduate Director for the Political Science Department and as ISU Science Co-Lead for the NSF EPSCoR MILES project grant.
 Dr. Lybecker previously worked as a contractor with the U.S. Geological Survey and as a post-doc with the U.S. Forest Service.
 She continues her research with these scholars.
-Dr. Lybecker is currently the adviser of ISU's International Affairs Council, a student-run organization that sponsors and conducts ISU's annual Frank Church Symposium on International Affairs.

-Outside of ISU, Dr. Lybecker is a member of the Executive Council for the Western Social Science Association and an Associate Editor for the Social Science Journal.
-She also works with the International Journal for Sustainable Society.
+Outside of ISU, Dr. Lybecker an Associate Editor for the Social Science Journal and for the International Journal for Sustainable Society.
+She also works for the College Board and for the Educational Policy Improvement Center.

 - POLS 1101 - Introduction to American Government